"Schlesien" meaning in German

 IPA: /ˈʃleːzi̯ən/ Audio: De-Schlesien.ogg Forms: Schlesiens [genitive], Schlesien [genitive, with-article], Schlesien [plural, uncommon]

-1. Silesia (a region of Germany and Poland) Wikipedia link: Silingi, de:Schlesien Tags: neuter, proper-noun Categories (place): Places in Germany, Places in Poland Derived forms: Niederschlesien, Neuschlesien, Oberschlesien, Ober-Schlesien, Österreichisch-Schlesien (Oesterreichisch-Schlesien, Oesterreichisch Schlesien, österreichisch Schlesien), Preußisch-Schlesien (preußisch Schlesien) Related terms: Schlesier, Ober-Schlesie Related terms (schlesisch): Schlesisch
+1. Silesia (a cultural region of Central Europe, now chiefly in Poland, with small portions in the Czech Republic and Germany, from early modernity until 1945 predominantly German-speaking with Slavic-speaking minorities (and local majorities)) Wikipedia link: Silingi, de:Schlesien Tags: neuter, proper-noun Categories (place): Geographic and cultural areas of Europe, Geographic and cultural areas of the Czech Republic, Places in Germany, Places in Poland, Places in the Czech Republic Derived forms: Niederschlesien, Neuschlesien, Oberschlesien, Ober-Schlesien, Österreichisch-Schlesien (Oesterreichisch-Schlesien, Oesterreichisch Schlesien, österreichisch Schlesien), Preußisch-Schlesien (preußisch Schlesien) Related terms: Schlesier, Ober-Schlesie Related terms (schlesisch): Schlesisch

-Sense id: en-Schlesien-de-name-SolupVxJ Categories (other): German entries with incorrect language header Synonyms: Slesien, ;, Schlesie, Schlesy, Schlesi, ;, Schlesierland, Schlesier Land, Schlesier land, ;, Silesien
+Sense id: en-Schlesien-de-name--6Doy6xe Categories (other): German entries with incorrect language header, Pages with 1 entry, Pages with entries, Geographic and cultural areas of Germany, Geographic and cultural areas of Poland Synonyms: Slesien, ;, Schlesie, Schlesy, Schlesi, ;, Schlesierland, Schlesier Land, Schlesier land, ;, Silesien

 {